JPDucky/muh-dotfiles/README.md

 Stow should create the proper symlinks to the indicated target directory, allowing you to manage all of your dotfiles from within one directory.

 I would recommend putting your wallpapers into ~/wallpaper for the background stuff to work properly

 ## Notes:
+I've had collected various scripts around the web from people whose dotfiles I like.

 I make no promises to keep this repo up to date or not to abandon it entirely.
 This is just to make my stuff look pretty.
 That said, stuffs pretty pretty ;)